Board Policies

 GP 2: GOVERNING STYLE

-The board will be actively involved in the governance of the college, being proactive rather than reactive, staying adequately informed on relevant issues and approaching its task with a style which emphasizes outward vision rather than an internal preoccupation, encouragement of diversity in viewpoints, strategic leadership more than administrative detail, clear distinction of board and staff roles, collective rather than individual decisions and an orientation towards the future while respecting lessons from the past.
+The Board will be actively involved in the governance of the College, being proactive rather than reactive, staying adequately informed on relevant issues and approaching its task with a style which emphasizes outward vision rather than an internal preoccupation, encouragement of diversity in viewpoints, strategic leadership more than administrative detail, clear distinction of Board and staff roles, collective rather than individual decisions and an orientation towards the future while respecting lessons from the past.

 More specifically, the Board will:

-- The Board will keep adequately informed about relevant global, regional and local educational and other issues, actively gathering information to fulfill this role.
+3. Keep adequately informed about relevant global, regional and local educational and other issues, actively gathering information to fulfill this role.

 i.
 The receipt, retention and treatment of complaints received by the College regarding accounting, internal controls and auditing matters.

-* Any legal representation available to the College that may be a related benefit from college departments, or college unit membership in regional or national organizations shall be coordinated through the college legal counsel approved by the Board.
+* Any legal representation available to the College that may be a related benefit from College departments, or College unit membership in regional or national organizations shall be coordinated through the College legal counsel approved by the Board.

 GP 3: BOARD JOB DESCRIPTION

-The job of the board is to make certain contributions which lead the organization toward the desired performance and assure that it occurs.
-The board's specific contributions are unique to its trusteeship role and necessary for proper governance and management.
+The job of the Board is to make certain contributions which lead the organization toward the desired performance and assure that it occurs.
+The Board's specific contributions are unique to its trusteeship role and necessary for proper governance and management.

-Consequently, the contributions and responsibilities of the board shall be:
+Consequently, the contributions and responsibilities of the Board shall be:

 GP 4: CHAIRPERSON / VICE-CHAIRPERSON ROLE